AlberrDev/AlberrDev/README.md

 Aspiring DAW student on the path to becoming a Full Stack Developer.
 Passionate about JavaScript, React, Python, Django, and the limitless opportunities in web development. 😉

- 🔭 I'm simultaneously seeking to expand my knowledge in the programming world through self-driven exploration while  enrolled in my studies.:book:
+ 🔭 I'm simultaneously seeking to expand my knowledge in the programming world through self-driven exploration while  enrolled in my studies.

  🌱 "I am currently focused on earning my degree and learning from the hands-on project.